 Even if they can complete the tattoo, it can take longer and look less accurate than expected.
 Save you and your tattoo artist the headache, and skip the sip before your sesh.

-Alcohol, Tattoos, and Good Judgment
+Alcohol, Tattoos, And Good Judgment

 The effects of alcohol impair your judgment, so hitting up happy hour and then deciding to get a spur-of-the-moment tattoo is a bad idea.
 You’ll want your mind to be super clear before choosing your tattoo's location, size, and design.
 You wouldn’t want to walk out of a tattoo shop with a tattoo you regret.